adam-wozniak/website/_posts/2023-05-10-what-video-game-to-make.md

 ---
 title: What Video Game Should You Make?
 (Data analysis of Steam)
 date: 2023-05-10 00:00:00
-description: Your first hit indie game might be inspired by what you read here today...
+description: Ever wondered what Keanu Reeves, Batman, cricket, trombones, and a game that costs USD$999 have to do with creating a hit indie video game on #Steam?
+Read this article to find out...
 featured_image: '/images/indie-game-collage.jpg'
 ---

-# What video game should you make?
-(Data analysis of Steam)
 What if I told you that, based on the data, the video game you should make should be: a well-written, BLANK, BLANK game where the hero is a BLANK BLANK villain who likes BLANK?

 Curious to read more?
 Well, you should be.
 Your first hit indie game might be inspired by what you read here today...